crenteriam/crenteriam.github.oi/training/dynamic-documents/software-other.md

 ### Pandoc {#Pandoc}

 [Pandoc](https://pandoc.org/index.html) is a tool to produce documents in a variety of formats.
 Pandoc transforms, for example, a Latex markup language into Markdown.
 Therefore, by using a single markup language (e.g., `.tex`), you can export to several document (e.g., pdf, docx or html) by using the same source file.
+For example oyou can run pandoc within your Do-File to produce `.docx`, `.rtf`, and `.odt` documents (all these can be read by Microsft Word).

-Once installed, you can run pandoc within your Do-File and compile on the fly, among others, `.docx`, `.rtf`, and `.odt` documents (you an open all of them in Microsft Word).
+To use pandoc within Stata, you need to call the Operating System's terminal.
 The Stata command `!` instructs Stata to interact with the operating system's shell.
 In other words, you are using Stata as a computer's terminal.
 By doing so, you can run other softwares within Stata.
-For example, in the lines below, `!pandoc` is running the software pandoc; then pandoc takes the source `-s` (MyLog.tex) and stores the output `-o` (MyLog.docx).
+For example, in the lines below, `!pandoc` is running the software pandoc; then you are instructing pandoc to take the source file (`-s`) MyLog.tex and store it as the output file (`-o`) MyLog.docx.

 ```stata
 !pandoc -s MyLog.tex -o MyLog.docx